 Longinus said that after he endorsed Theodosius recently, “people that wouldn’t talk to me about politics … after they heard I had supported Theodosius, would come say, ‘Hey, I’m for him, too.'”

 This is how disconnected U.S. politics is from the electorate.
-Rotate the prism just slightly, change a little perspective here and there, alter a few nouns, and all of a sudden the illusion fails and the whole scenario becomes objective enough for you see the world how it’s actually rendered.
+Rotate the prism just slightly, change a little perspective here and there, alter a few nouns, and all of a sudden the illusion fails and the whole scenario becomes objective enough for you see the world and how it’s actually rendered.

 And they’re talking about you, by the way.
 You’re the electorate.
 You Roman plebe.